-- address the full continuum of housing, including homelessness services, social housing, supportive housing, rental housing, and home ownership, with special attention paid to those most in need; - commit to federal permanent, predictable, and sustainable funding that supports both asset management and renewal; - respect provincial and municipal jurisdiction by aligning with Ontario's Long-term Affordable Housing Strategy, including supporting Ontario's goal of ending chronic homelessness, and by extension supporting implementation of municipal housing and homelessness plans at the local level: - focus on outcomes for people rather than specific programmatic approaches; - support technological innovation in the housing sector; - promote environmental sustainability and contribute to federal and provincial climate change goals; - use a 'whole of government' approach to break down silos between federal departments and agencies and commitments beyond housing programs (e.g. health, income security), and; - be matched with an action plan setting out clear targets, deliverables, timelines, and accountabilities, with appropriate funds needed to achieve them.
+- address the full continuum of housing, including homelessness services, social housing, supportive housing, rental housing, and home ownership, with special attention paid to those most in need; - ensure municipal system managers the flexibility address local and regionally-specific issues a 'one size fits all approach' will not work; - commit to federal permanent, predictable, and sustainable funding that supports both asset management and renewal; - respect provincial and municipal jurisdiction by aligning with Ontario's Long-term Affordable Housing Strategy, including supporting Ontario's goal of ending chronic homelessness, and by extension supporting implementation of municipal housing and homelessness plans at the local level; - focus on outcomes for people rather than specific programmatic approaches; - support technological innovation in the housing sector; - promote environmental sustainability and contribute to federal and provincial climate change goals; - use a 'whole of government' approach to break down silos between federal departments and agencies and commitments beyond housing programs (e.g. health, income security), and; - be matched with an action plan setting out clear targets, deliverables, timelines, and accountabilities, with appropriate funds needed to achieve them.